eigerco/polka-storage-book/src/storage-provider-cli/storage.md

 ## Download the CAR File

-After uploading, you will receive a CID (Content Identifier) for the file.
+After uploading, a CID (Content Identifier) for the file will be produced.
 Use this CID to download the corresponding CAR file.
 Replace `:cid` with the actual CID provided:

 ```bash
 curl \